An early primer: 7 things you need to know before the Nov. 5 election

 Find out where to vote and what impact, if any, recent redistricting has had on where you vote here.
 The site gives information on your precinct location, early voting locations and more.

-1. What to do if you suspect voter fraud or illegal voting activity, experience voter intimidation or have other voting concerns
+7. What do I do if I suspect voter fraud or illegal voting activity, experience voter intimidation or have other voting concerns?

 The Georgia Attorney General’s Office has an Election Fraud Complaint hotline.
 It’s 404-651-8600, or you can fill out an online form found on the same page to lodge a complaint.
 You can also notify the Secretary of State’s Office here.